 Our valuation(s) is / are therefore reported on the basis of 'material valuation uncertainty' as per VPS 3 and VPGA 10 of the RICS Red Book Global.
 Consequently, less certainty - and a higher degree of caution - should be attached to our valuation than would normally be the case.
 Given the unknown future impact that COVID-19 might have on the real estate market, we recommend that you keep the valuation of this property / these properties under frequent review.
 Further clarification was sought from the valuer over the potential effect of market uncertainty on the valuations provided.
 It was ascertained that the market uncertainty predominantly impacts on the valuation of SPT's investment property, which account for under 5% of SPT's total property assets.
+Investment properties were revalued as at 31/03/2021 with the District Valuer updating their guidance to state that "our valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards".
 Sensitivity analysis in relation to investment properties is detailed in accounting policy 23, Assumptions about the future and other sources of estimation uncertainty.